ER5ATZ/delfin/README.md

-# Del+ Finance System
+# Del/Finanz System
-This is a sample application for managing customer accounts.
-It allows users to create, update, and delete customer and account information.
+This is a simple application for managing customer accounts.
+It allows users to create, update, and delete customer and account information and add and view transactions.

-##Prerequisites
+## Prerequisites
 To run this application, you'll need the following:

 * Java 8 or higher